ScorpioCS9958/ERP-SYSTEM_ASSIGNMENT/README.md

 # Usage

 The reports page allows you to generate three types of reports:
-        Invoice Report
+        -Invoice Report
-        Invoice Item Report
+        -Invoice Item Report
-        Item Report
+        -Item Report

-For Invoice and Invoice Item reports, you can select a date range to filter the results.
-The Item Report shows a summary of all items and their total quantities.
+You can filter the Invoice Report and Invoice Item Report by selecting a specific date range.
+The Item Report provides a summary of all unique items along with their total quantities.